rmblake/check_mk-slack/README.md

 1) Create an incoming webhook integration in your slack and note down the URL.

-2) Put into /usr/(local/)share/check_mk/notifications (or ~/share/check_mk/notifications on OMD installs) directory and edit configuration variables in the 'slack' script.
+2) Put into /usr/(local/)share/check_mk/notifications (or
+~/share/check_mk/notifications on OMD installs) directory and edit configuration variables in the 'slack' script, and make sure that the script is executable (chmod +x slack)

 3) Create a user for slack in WATO, use flexible custom notifications and select 'CMK-Slack Websocket integration' as the notifier.